natlai123/Intro_Matlab_Coursea/README.md

-# Intro_Matlab_Coursea
+# Matlab_Coursea
-This folder contains some of my answers to the assignments of the introductory course of Matlab available open on Coursea.
+This folder contains my answers to the assignments of the Matlab Programming course available open on Coursea.